ElkeBxl/ElkeWritesCode/README.md

 Earliest version was only in HTML5, CSS3 & some small JavaScript.
 It contained the most basic styling and basic text and could be regarded as a setup phase.
 There was only support for >md views and was only tested in Chrome.

+## Deployment notes

+* If you're using .less directly in the browser on an IIS server, don't forget to add the MIME-type for .less.
+It should be text/css.
+This can be done in the web.config or (if possible) in the controlpanel of your host